Sitecore-Hackathon/2023-Bring-Back-the-Hack/README.md

 ## Category
  Best Enhancement to SXA Headless

-## Module Name
+## Description
 SXA Headless - Login Integration/Secured Pages

-## Description

 Logging in using external identity providers (google, github etc) to access gated content is a common usage pattern users engage with every day.
 Among other applications, it is a reliable starting point for gathering user data, tracking their journey through a site,  optimizing for maximum engagement.